There are many ways of answering sales objections.

 And as this dialogue is going on take every opportunity to remind them of all the SPECIFIC benefits your solution offers to THEM.

 Part of selling is controlling the thoughts that your prospect has in his or her mind.
+So, "just suppose" is another way of answering objections.

 This is why converting an objection into a question is a useful objection handling technique, because the minute you ask a question that prospect’s mind is focusing on trying to find an answer.